-INCISION CARE: If Dermabond (skin glue) or glue tape was used on your incision, leave open to air.
+INCISION CARE: If Dermabond (skin glue) was used on your incision, leave open to air.
 Do not place ointment on top of medical glue without discussing with your doctor.
 The glue will eventually fall off on its own.
 If Steri-Strips or glue tape was used, leave in place.